Y7K4/y7k4.github.io/_posts/2020-10-07-publicly_hide_magic_strings.md

 ### Hash

 The hash function I use is [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2), which is a common choice for password hashing.
+Note that if the number of iterations is too large, then the PBKDF2 becomes slow, making the search box less responsive; but if it's too small, then the hash becomes less secure.

 ```javascript
 // KQ = hash(Q)